StakeTake/guidecosmos/stafihub/stafihub-public-testnet-2/autodelegator/README.md

 ![](https://i.yapx.ru/RTuEU.jpg)

-___In this guide, we have written how to set up an autodelegator for your validator node of Archway___
+___In this guide, we have written how to set up an autodelegator for your validator node of Stafihub___

 ```html
 curl -s https://raw.githubusercontent.com/StakeTake/guidecosmos/main/stafihub/stafihub-public-testnet-2/autodelegator/autodelegator > autodelegator.sh && chmod +x autodelegator.sh && ./autodelegator.sh